What Does China Hope to Gain from Joining this Exclusive Club?

 The discovery is linked to the ‘1715 Treasure Fleet’, a fleet full of New World treasures that shipwrecked on its way to Spain – interestingly enough, the wreck happened almost precisely 300 years ago, sometime around the end of July.

 Brent Brisben, owner of the 1715 Fleet Queen’s Jewels company that the Schmitts were working for, said of the discovery: “These finds are important not just for their monetary value, but their historical importance,” adding that the discovery will help them learn from history as well as preserve it.

-alan greenspan, china, currency, dollar, gold, gold price, gold standard, imf, lawrence williams, peter schiff, seeking alpha, special drawing rights, the federal reserve, yuan
+alan greenspan, china, currency, dollar, Featured, gold, gold price, gold standard, imf, lawrence williams, peter schiff, seeking alpha, special drawing rights, the federal reserve, yuan